FrankPfirmann/playground/pommermanLearn/Readme.md

 Just specify the correct directory where the logs are saved, the default is `playground/pommermanLearn/data/tensorboard`, depending where you run your script from you have to adjust the path accordingly.

-Then you can go to `http://localhost:6006/` to see your runs
+Then you can open `http://localhost:6006/` in a browser of your choice to see your runs

 Currently the following values are logged during training: